OwenBernstein/OwenBernstein.github.io/_posts/2020-11-01-Final_Prediction.md

 ## Model Discussion

 This model was built using historical data dating from each presidential election from 1976 to 2016.
 The binomial logistic regression model I created relies on **polling averages from the last month before the election, average presidential approval ratings from the month before the election, the incumbent status of the president, and demographic changes.** Specifically, I calculated the percent change in a certain demographic group in each state over the four years between elections.
-For example, the "black_change" variable is the percent change in black population in a state between elections. **This modeling strategy is also beneficial as it predicts the number of votes for the incumbent candidate and cannot exceed the total voting eligible population of the state.** Now i will discuss the specific coefficients of this model.
+For example, the "black_change" variable is the percent change in Black population in a state between elections. **This modeling strategy is also beneficial as it predicts the number of votes for the incumbent candidate and cannot exceed the total voting eligible population of the state.** Now I will discuss the specific coefficients of this model.

 ![picture](../images/final_model_top.png)
 ![picture](../images/final_model_bottom.png)